 A board-certified periodontist should be your first choice for a gum lift.
 Cosmetic dentistry is not a specialty.
 Cosmetic dentists are general dentists that have a preference for treating patients with cosmetic concerns.
-A periodontist is a specialist that is trained in treating gum recession.
+A periodontist is a specialist that is trained in treating lost gum tissue in Los Angeles.

 I have receding gums and have lost a few teeth because of this.
 Can a dentist stop gums receding?

 Receding gums can be caused either by trauma or periodontal disease.
-Only removal of these etiologic factors can arrest gum recession.
+Only removal of these etiologic factors can arrest lost gum tissue in Los Angeles.
 Gum recession follows bone loss and, if enough bone loss occurs, you will end up losing the teeth.
 Since you’ve lost some teeth already, you may want to see a board-certified periodontist for diagnosis and proper treatment to prevent future tooth loss.